ansys/pydynamicreporting/doc/source/userguide/index.rst

    all_reports = adr_service.get_list_reports()

-Additionally, to query the database for a specific report, you can use the :func:`get_report<ansys.dynamicreporting.core.Service.get_report>`
+To query the database for a specific report, use the :func:`get_report<ansys.dynamicreporting.core.Service.get_report>`
 method: